A culture of R&D

 This kind of exploration is incredibly important for keeping experience design teams fresh and it’s also hugely beneficial as we are exploring themes that could directly impact our work with them.

-If you’re thinking of starting your own R&D initiatives, we’ve got some road behind us, and would love to share learnings.
+If you’re thinking of starting your own R&D initiatives, we’ve got some experience behind us and would love to share learnings.

 Want to dig a bit deeper?